U.S. Muslim Advocacy Group Says Trump Is Responsible For Rise In Islamophobia That Led To New Zealand Attack

 One of the largest Muslim advocacy organizations in the United States is taking aim at Donald Trump in the wake of the deadly attack in New Zealand, saying they hold Trump responsible for promoting a rise in Islamophobia.

 On Friday, a gunman opened fire in a mosque in the city of Christchurch in an attack that left scores dead.
-As ABC News reported, the attacker, a white man in his 20s, posted on a number of far-right websites about his plans to kill Muslims and also livestreamed video of the shooting.
+As ABC News reported, the attacker, a white man in his 20s, posted on a number of far-right websites about his plans to kill Muslims and also live-streamed video of the shooting.
 A long manifesto was also posted in which the alleged shooter praised other mass shooters and advocated for white supremacy.

-The shooting led many to call out Donald Trump for his own harsh rhetoric against Muslims, including institution a travel ban for those from a handful of Muslim-majority countries.
+The shooting led many to call out Donald Trump for his own harsh rhetoric against Muslims, including instituting a travel ban for those from a handful of Muslim-majority countries.
 The Council on American-Islamic Relations took it a step further, saying that Trump’s rhetoric was directly responsible for the rise in Islamophobia contributing to such attacks.

-“During your presidency and during your election campaign, Islamophobia took a sharp rise and attacks on innocent Muslims, innocent immigrants and mosques have skyrocketed,” Nihad Awad the Executive Director and co-founder of the Council on American-Islamic Relations, a Muslim civil rights and advocacy group, said at a press conference.
+“During your presidency and during your election campaign, Islamophobia took a sharp rise and attacks on innocent Muslims, innocent immigrants and mosques have skyrocketed,” Nihad Awad, the Executive Director and co-founder of the Council on American-Islamic Relations, a Muslim civil rights and advocacy group, said at a press conference.

 There have already been links between the alleged New Zealand gunman and Donald Trump.
-The gunman’s manifesto praised Donald Trump as a “symbol of renewed white identity and common purpose,” though mocked his abilities as a lawmaker and world leader.
+Per a previous report by The Inquisitr, the gunman’s manifesto praised Donald Trump as a “symbol of renewed white identity and common purpose,” though mocked his abilities as a lawmaker and world leader.

 #CAIR: White House fails to recognize Muslim victims following mosque shooting